BramVanRensbergen/IAT/README.md

 * Other minor changes

 Note: this version is ONLY tested with a regular, text-based IAT, with the output written to the server directly.
-Other options (output to sql, integrating google forms, ...) will probably NOT work without modifying the relevant files yourself!
+Other options (output to sql, ...) will probably NOT work without modifying the relevant files yourself!

 If you use an IAT with images, you might have to alter the instructions.
 Likewise, if you turn off the association task, you will need to modify the instructions (they are written under the assumption that participants completed a task prior to the IAT)